getcarina/getcarina.com/_tutorials/006-application-logging.md

   - intermediate
 ---

-### Prerequisites

-A working Docker installation and container.

-### Concepts

-Docker allows you to log your application in a variety of ways.
-This tutorial will show each in turn.
+When you use Carina to containerize your applications, Docker enables you to log your applications in a variety of ways.
+This tutorial describes each in turn.

+### Prerequisite

+A working Carina cluster and a container to log its output.

 ### Types of logging

+Docker provides the following types of logs:

 * `json-file`
 * `syslog`